-Eno Koço now lives in Leeds, and conducts throughout Britain.
-He has been the principal conductor of the orchestra of the School of Music at the University of Leeds for 19 years, directing many major works including recordings of music by V. Williams, Tippett and Philip Wilby.
-He has worked with several local orchestras and choirs such as the York Symphony Orchestra, Harrogate Philharmonic Orchestra, Sinfonia of Leeds, The City of Leeds Youth Orchestra, Rhodian Brass Band, Ilkley Cantores and others.
-Outside Britain he maintains regular contact with several musical institutions of the Balkan countries, such as the Albanian Radio and Television Symphony Orchestra, the Tirana and Skopje Opera Theatres, George Enescu Philharmonic in Bucharest, Music Academy in Wroclaw and Philharmonia of Kosova.
+From 1992 has been the principal conductor of the orchestra of the School of Music at the University of Leeds (England) for 19 years directing many major works of the symphonic and vocal repertoire, and has worked with several local orchestras and choirs.
+Apart from the Albanian Radio Symphony Orchestra and Tirana Opera Theatre, he maintained regular contact with several musical institutions such as, Skopje Opera Theatre, George Enescu Philharmonic in Bucharest, Music Academy in Wroclaw (Poland), Philharmonia of Kosova and others.